SayB/DbMigrations/README.md

 	ClassRegistry::init('DbMigrations.Migration')->downgrade(2);

-In this case, it will rollback all changes till revision 2.
+This will rollback all changes till revision 2.
 Which means it will drop the table "samples" (you should code the drop statement in the downgrade() function of DbMigration_3 class).

 If you wish to make your database up-to-date again, then just issuing the upgrade() statement, it will re-create the samples table and push all changes for issue 336.
 It won't execute changes for files 001 and 002.

+OR alternatively, you can follow step 4.2.

 Important Notes
 -------------------------------------------------------

+You will need to be carefuly to name your DbMigration_X classes, that "X" should correspond to the revision number that is prepended to every migration file.

 There are no checks implemented at this point.
 No exceptions if you screw up.
 So you will really need to be careful in coding the up() and down() functions for your DbMigration_X classes.

 You can also even insert data into tables and issue update statements.

-You can also extend this to use CakeSchema objects.
-But since I like my SQL raw, therefore I find it much easier to just code raw SQL statements :)

 Hope this plugin makes your life easier and makes development fast !